lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 * scale number of environments with the speed of light

-All this features is available due to of IaC concept main targets:
+All these features are available thanks to IaC concept main targets, aimed to:

 - **reduce price**: now you utilize your computing resources with highest efficiency
-- **increase velocity**: engineers spending more time on the improvements and development instead of the routine tasks
+- **increase velocity**: engineers can spend more time on improvements and development instead of routine tasks
-- **decrease risks**: replacing manual operations with automation makes chance of human error pretty low (if your automation covered by tests ¯\\_(ツ)_/¯ )
+- **decrease risks**: replacing manual operations with automation reduces a chance of human error (if your automation is covered by tests ¯\\_(ツ)_/¯ )

 IaC tools
 ---------

-So, you descide to implement Infrastructure as Code.
+So, you decide to implement Infrastructure as Code.

-Now we should choose proper tool, that will match requirements of your project.
+Now we should choose a proper tool that will match the requirements of your project.

 Cloud vendor's tools short-list: